1992 San Luis Obispo County shootings: Incident

-Shooting spree
+Shootings

-The shooting started shortly before 6 p.m. at a house in Morro Bay, California where Drake killed 80-year-old Andrew Zatko in the presence of his live-in companion Gladys Walton, by shooting him in the throat at close range with a revolver.
-Drake afterwards went to the home of another of Zatko's former tenants, 37-year-old Norman Metcalfe, who had testified against him at the court proceeding for his eviction and had further helped Zatko by removing Drake from his property.
+At about 5:00 p.m., Drake, carrying a .32 caliber revolver, entered the residence of his former landlord, 80-year-old Andrew Zatko, and Zatko's 89-year-old live-in companion Gladys Walton in Morro Bay.
+The front door was unlocked, which was common in the town due to low crime rates.
+Zatko was in the process of making dinner in the kitchen, with Walton sitting at a nearby table, when Drake revealed himself and shot Zatko in the throat at point-blank range.
+Drake afterwards went to the home of 37-year-old Norman Metcalfe, a former neighbor and tenant of Zatko, who had testified against him at the court proceeding for his eviction and had further helped Zatko by physically removing Drake from his property.
 At 6:24 p.m., when Metcalfe came home accompanied by two other men, Drake killed him with a shot between the eyes.
 He also killed 32-year-old Danny Cizek and wounded Jeffrey Sidlin, 27, in the arm, during a struggle over his gun.

 About five hours later, Drake, having armed himself with a 12-gauge shotgun, drove to Oak's Card Parlor in Paso Robles, where he had lost several hundred dollars and had been barred for troublemaking and cheating.
-He killed dealers David Law, 47, and Joe Garcia, 60, and also fatally wounded a customer, 31-year-old Kris Staub, while sparing others who begged for their lives.
-Finally he made his way to the home of 60-year-old Joanne Morrow - also a former landlord of his - in San Miguel, and, beating her with a blackjack and threatening to kill her, he took her hostage.
-At approximately 5 a.m. on November 8, the house being surrounded by police, Drake killed himself.

-According to police, Drake had planned to kill two other people that day, his pastor and the day-care worker, an intent that was hampered by problems with his car.
+At the back of the club, Drake fatally shot card dealers David Law, 47, and Joe Garcia, 60, as well as customer Kris Staub, 31, who had attempted to flee through a door.
+An additional ten customers were left unharmed after they pleaded with Drake not to fire on them.